Nicotine: Natural occurrence

 Nicotine is a secondary metabolite produced in a variety of plants in the family Solanaceae, most notably in tobacco Nicotiana tabacum, where it can be found at high concentrations of 0.5 to 7.5%.
 Nicotine is also present in other tobacco species, such as Nicotiana rustica (in amounts of 2–14%).
 Nicotine production is strongly induced in response to wounding as part of a jasmonate-dependent reaction.
 Specialist insects on tobacco, such as the tobacco hornworm (Manduca sexta), have a number of adaptations to the detoxification and even adaptive re-purposing of nicotine.
 Nicotine is also found at low concentrations in the nectar of tobacco plants, where it may promote outcrossing by affecting the behavior of hummingbird pollinators.

 Nicotine occurs in smaller amounts (varying from 2–7 μg/kg, or 20–70 millionths of a percent wet weight) in other Solanaceaeous plants, including some crop species such as potatoes, tomatoes, eggplant, and peppers, as well as non-crop species such as Duboisia hopwoodii.
 The amounts of nicotine in tomatoes lowers substantially as the fruit ripens.
 A 1999 report found "In some papers it is suggested that the contribution of dietary nicotine intake is significant when compared with exposure to ETS [environmental tobacco smoke] or by active smoking of small numbers of cigarettes.
 Others consider the dietary intake to be negligible unless inordinately large amounts of specific vegetables are consumed."
 The amount of nicotine eaten per day is roughly around 1.4 and 2.25 μg/day at the 95th percentile.
 These numbers may be low due to insufficient food intake data.
 The concentrations of nicotine in vegetables are difficult to measure accurately, since they are very low (parts per billion range).

-Pure nicotine tastes "terrible".
+The biological function of nicotine in the tobacco plant is as an antiherbivore neurotoxin.
+Some species have evolved resistance to nicotine, such as Manduca sexta.
+In the tobacco plant, it is produced in the roots, then transported to the leaves.
+It has little effect on the plant itself.
+Grafting the top of a tomato plant to a tobacco root does not harm the tomato plant despite accumulating nicotine in the leaves.
+Conversely, grafting the top of a tobacco plant to a tomato root does not harm the tobacco plant, despite not receiving nicotine.